 Ensure you are speaking with the correct person.
 Record answers to your questions on a separate sheet of paper.
 Speak slowly, calmly and clearly.
-Mr./Mrs. , this is of PetroSha le (US) Inc. calling.
-I am phoning you because nearby This situation does not pose any immediate threat, but we want you to be aware of it in case the situation gets worse.
-If it does, we will call back an nd ask you to go to the reception centre.
-Would you need any help in getting to the ?
-I will be calling back, in any event, to give you an update.
+Mr./Mrs, this is o f PetroShale (US) Inc. calling.
+I am phoning you because we are experiencing somenearby This situation does not pose any immediate threat, but we want you to be aware of it in case the situation gets worse.
+If it does, we will call back and ask you to go to theyou need any help in getting to the · I will be calling back, in any event, to give you an update.
 If you have any questions, please phone me, collect, at If at all possible, please avoid the use of your telephone, so we can call you again quickly with further information.
 Thank you.